Invest in Your Child's Future

 - What if my tuition assistance application is submitted after March 1, am I eligible for any tuition grants?

-Applications received after that date are NOT eligible for the Diocese of Lansing grants, but are still eligible for some LCHS tuition assistance.
+Applications received after that date are not eligible for any Diocese of Lansing grants, but are still eligible for some LCHS tuition assistance.

 - Do I have to complete separate tuition assistance applications for my children if they attend different Catholic schools?